grzegorz914/homebridge-lgwebos-tv/README.md

 * Speaker control is possible after you go to RC app on iPhone/iPad `Speaker Service`.
 * Legacy Volume and Mute control is possible throught extra `lightbulb`/`fan` (slider).
 * Inputs can be changed using Inputs selector in HomeKit.app, additionally can create separate tile.
-* Channels can be changed using Channels selector in HomeKit.app, additionally can create separate tile.
+* Channels can be changed using Channels selector in HomeKit app, additionally can create separate tile.
 * Siri can be used for all functions, some times need create legacy buttons/switches/sensors.
 * Automations can be used for all functions, some times need create legacy buttons/switches/sensors.